Vikram (actor): 1988–1998: Early struggle

-Between 1993 and 1994, Vikram appeared in a series of films where he portrayed supporting roles.
+Between 1993 and 1994, Vikram played supporting roles in a series of films.
 He appeared in three successful Malayalam films by appearing with Mammootty, Suresh Gopi and Jayaram in Joshi's successful action film Dhruvam, before teaming up with Gopi again for Shaji Kailas's Mafia, which explored Bangalore's criminal underworld.
 Furthermore, Joshi cast him again alongside Mammootty in the action drama Sainyam in the role of an air cadet.
-During the period, Vikram also appeared in the small budget Telugu film Chirunavvula Varamistava in the lead role and as Akkineni Nageswara Rao's eldest son in the family drama Bangaru Kutumbam, with both films failing to give him a breakthrough although the latter was a box office success.
+During the period, Vikram also appeared in the small budget Telugu film Chirunavvula Varamistava in the lead role and as one of Akkineni Nageswara Rao's sons in the family drama Bangaru Kutumbam, with both films failing to give him a breakthrough although the latter was a box office success.
 A brief return to Tamil films also proved unsuccessful, with his role in Vikraman's multi-starrer Pudhiya Mannargal, with music composed by A. R. Rahman turning out to be a commercial failure.

 Throughout 1995 and 1996, Vikram appeared in further Telugu and Malayalam films to receive income, being kept away from Tamil films due to a lack of offers.
-He played the lead role in the Malayalam film Mayoora Nritam directed by Vijayakrishnan's and even played villain in Street opposite Babu Antony and lead roles in the small budget Telugu films Adalla Majaka and Sriraj Ginne's Akka!
+He played the second lead in the Malayalam film Mayooranritham directed by Vijayakrishnan and even played villain in Street opposite Babu Antony.
+He had lead roles in the small budget Telugu films Aadaalla Majaka and Sriraj Ginne's Akka!
 Bagunnava?.
 He collaborated again with Mammootty in Indraprastham and Suresh Gopi in Rajaputhran, before appearing in his first lead role in Malayalam with Itha Oru Snehagatha opposite Laila.
 Vikram signed Amitabh Bachchan's first Tamil language film production, Ullaasam, which also featured Ajith Kumar and Maheswari.
 The big budget film created anticipation prior to release, but was average run at the box office.
 However, Vikram acknowledged the film for expanding his female fan base as a result of the soft-personality of his character.
-He followed it up with appearances in the unsuccessful films Kurralla Rajyam in Telugu and then in the Ilaiyaraaja musical Kangalin Vaarthaigal, before playing a short role in Parthiban's critically acclaimed film Housefull.
+In 1998, he followed it up with appearance in the unnoticed romantic film Kangalin Vaarthaigal.